-No 3 Licence Condition Legislative Reference Description Audit Priority4 Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 operator with the prescribed information, including the stated attributes, within the timeframes prescribed.
-TECH does not have any retail customers and the only connection point TECH is involved with is the one for the SHPS.
-The SHPS was commissioned during the previous licence audit period and the metering point was energised during this period.
-Energisation of the connection point was done in close co-operation with Horizon Power and the connection point has not changed status since.
-406 Condition 4.1.1 Clause 5.19(1) A user must, when requested by the network operator acting in accordance with good electricity industry practice, use reasonable endeavours to collect information from customers, if any, that assists the network operator in meeting its obligations described in the Code and elsewhere, and provide that information to the network operator.
-4 There have been no requests by the network operator during the audit period.
-NP NR 407 Condition 4.1.1 Clause 5.19(2) A user must, to the extent that it is able, collect and maintain a record of the prescribed information in relation to the site of each connection point with which the user is associated.
-4 TECH has complied with the requirements.
-The prescribed information is contained in various documents between Horizon Power and TECH, including the Dispatch and Operating Procedure and the PPA.
-TECH only has one connection point and these details are unlikely to ever change.
+No 3 Licence Condition Legislative Reference Description Audit Priority Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating 5 Compliance Rating 6 then the user must provide the network operator with the prescribed information, including the stated attributes, within the timeframes prescribed.
+GPPL as a user has not collected or received information regarding a change in energisation status of a metering point 406 Condition 4.1.1 Clause 5.19(1) A user must, when requested by the network operator acting in accordance with good electricity industry practice, use reasonable endeavours to collect information from customers, if any, that assists the network operator in meeting its obligations described in the Code and elsewhere, and provide that information to the network operator.
+4 GPPL is both network operator, generator and retailer.
+Information is shared between them.
+NP 1 407 Condition 4.1.1 Clause 5.19(2) A user must, to the extent that it is able, collect and maintain a record of the prescribed information in relation to the site of each connection point with which the user is associated.
+4 GPPL has complied with the requirements.
+The prescribed information is contained in the PPA.
 NP 1 408 Condition 4.1.1 Clause 5.19(3) Subject to subclauses 5.19(3A) and 5.19(6), the user must, within 1 business day after becoming aware of any change in an attribute described in subclause 5.19(2), notify the network operator of the change.
-4 TECH has not been aware of any change in attribute.
-NP NR
+4 GPPL as a retailer and generator has not become aware of any change in attribute.
+NP NR 409 Condition 4.1.1 Clause 5.19(5) A network operator must give notice to a user, or (if there is a different current user) the current user, acknowledging receipt of any customer, site or address attributes from the user within the timeframes prescribed.
+4 GPPL as a network operator has not received any customer, site or address attributes.
+NP N/R